 TERMS AND CONDITIONS: ORNL JUMP INTO STEM COMMUNITY

-UT-Battelle, LLC, managing and operating the Oak Ridge National Lab (ORNL) pursuant to its Prime Contract with U.S. Department of Energy (DOE), is hosting multiple crowdsourcing idea campaigns, referred to in this website as the JUMP Campaigns.
-Each of these campaigns is co-sponsored by an Industry Partner.
-JUMP campaigns are all focused, generally, on cultivating innovation for energy efficient technologies for the residential and commercial building markets.
-These could be related to equipment and appliances, system/ buildings integration, sensors and controls, and/or envelope technologies.
-The goal of JUMP into STEM is to connect University and College students in the STEM fields with buildings sector stakeholders from industry, academia, and government, and technology innovation together, which will enable stakeholders to potentially shape the energy efficient building solutions reaching the market.
+UT-Battelle, LLC, managing and operating the Oak Ridge National Lab (ORNL) pursuant to its Prime Contract with U.S. Department of Energy (DOE), is hosting multiple crowdsourcing idea challenges, referred to in this website as the JUMP into STEM Challenges (Challenges).
+Some of these Challenge may be co-sponsored by an Industry Partner.
+JUMP into STEM Challenge are generally focused on cultivating innovation for energy efficient technologies within the residential and commercial building markets.
+The goal of JUMP into STEM is to connect University and College students in the STEM fields with buildings sector stakeholders from industry, academia, and government and technology innovators.

-The UT-Battelle team will rely on website users to vote on the best ideas with potential for transforming the building energy efficiency technologies market.
-A shortlist of the top ideas per Campaign will be identified based on the highest number of votes received per idea.
-A group of independent technical judges consisting of UT-Battelle staff and other industry stakeholders will review the shortlisted ideas.
-An initial list of technical judges may be found here.
-The technical judges will evaluate the ideas based on criteria such as technical feasibility, energy saving potential, and novelty of the idea.
-The technical judges will then select the best ideas per JUMP Campaign that solve the challenges specified in the individual JUMP campaigns.
-The best idea will be eligible to receive the respective cash award sponsored by the industry partner and/or the U.S. Department of Energy.
-The idea submitters will also be invited to discuss future collaboration with ORNL and the relevant Industry Partners.
-These Campaigns are being administered by UT-Battelle using the IdeaScale web platform.
-IdeaScale, UT-Battelle, and DOE, hereinafter “Supporters,” are cooperatively working to administer the Campaigns.
+The UT-Battelle team will review comments and votes by website users to inform the down-selection of the best ideas with potential for transforming the building energy efficiency technologies market.
+A shortlist of the top ideas per Challenge will be identified based on an initial down-selection evaluation to be conducted by participating technical liaisons drawn from UT-Battelle staff and industry partners.
+Shortlisted ideas will be evaluated on criteria such as technical feasibility, energy saving potential, and novelty of the idea.
+The technical judges will then select the best ideas from each JUMP into STEM Challenge; depending on the Challenge, winning ideas may be eligible for collaborative opportunities including potential webinar presentations, partnerships for continued R&D, and/or an invitation to the eligible winners to apply for a 10 week summer internship at ORNL*.
+All Challenges are administered by UT-Battelle using the IdeaScale web platform.
+IdeaScale, UT-Battelle, and DOE, hereinafter "Supporters," are cooperatively working to administer the Challenges.